Tazinho/snakecase/README.md

 During the development of this package I recognized three specific rules that seem reasonable to be valid whenever cases are converted.
-To be more general we just use `to_x()` and `to_y()` to refer to any two differing converter functions from the set of fucntions including `to_snake_case()`, `to_screaming_snake_case()`, `to_lower_camel_case` and `to_upper_camel_case()`.
+To be more general we just use `to_x()` and `to_y()` to refer to any two differing converter functions from the set of functions including `to_snake_case()`, `to_screaming_snake_case()`, `to_lower_camel_case` and `to_upper_camel_case()`.
 (Other cases like “lower\_upper” or “upper\_lower” could be included, if we consider `parsing_option = 2`